 You can also use the ‘mesh repair’ command under the ‘details’ tab (found under the ‘polygons’ section) to find non-manifold shapes if you want to remodel parts of your object.
-By itself, this command seems to split random edges, often isolating parts you would like to keep, but it also will. highlight problem arias.
+By itself, this command seems to split random edges, often isolating parts you would like to keep, but it also will highlight problem areas.
 Beyond my understanding, but maybe this method will work for you.

 - Your object may have a non-planer polygon.

 In Lightwave, four sided polygons must be perfectly flat no matter on which plane it is aligned.
 My sloppy way of modeling means that I highlight the non-planar polygons using the statistics window (lower case w) and then triangulate those shapes by hitting ‘shift’ and ‘t’.
-This can create issues with two many triangles sharing a single point, but I have no idea why this is an issue yet.
+This can create issues with too many triangles sharing a single point, but it hasn’t caused me problems yet.